 Immortal cancer cells on the other hand, have an enzyme called telomerase that restores shortening telomeres after each division.
 Many organisms procuce telomerase and cells grown in a lab and treated with telomerase also become immortal.
 Yet before we celebrate our newfound immortality, there are a few things to keep in mind.
 Most of the body’s cells are post-mitotic, meaning they stop dividing at an individual’s birth, but those cells can still experience aging.
 Some organisms that have long telomeres live a very short time.
 There are also organisms that generate telomerase but have short lifespans.

-Like all theories of aging, the shortening of telomeres does not explain all age changes, but treating some cells with telomerase could be a piece of the anti-aging puzzle and possibly, an important part of the immortality I’m creating in my novel, The Phoenix Gene.
+Like all theories of aging, the shortening of telomeres does not explain all age changes, but treating some cells with telomerase could be a piece of the anti-aging puzzle.